 Construction projects are very multifaceted.
 Some roles require highly specialized skill sets that only a handful of people within the local industry may have.
-As a result, recruiting can be even more challenging than in other industries.
+As a result, recruiting, especially in younger generations can be even more challenging than in other industries.

 Filling skill gaps with training